Junusova/KotlinDemo/README.md

 How to start project:
-Clone dental repository:  git clone https://github.com/Junusova/KotlinDemo.git Checkout from origin/dev branch
+Clone project repository:  git clone https://github.com/Junusova/KotlinDemo.git Checkout from origin/dev branch

 On the Next step in application.properties file set